This Rough Magic: Plot summary

 Lucy Waring, a struggling young actress, is on holiday in Corfu at the villa of her wealthy sister, Phyllida Forli, and becomes involved in intrigue involving international smuggling and murder.

-The Forlis rent their gothic castello to renowned Shakespearean actor, Sir Julian Gale, and his composer son, Max.
+The Forlis rent their gothic castello to a renowned Shakespearean actor, Sir Julian Gale, and his composer son, Max.
 While swimming, Lucy encounters a tame local dolphin and is nearly struck by a ricocheting bullet.
 Alarmed, she spies Max Gale watching from his terrace and angrily accuses him of the shooting.
 Max is dismissive and treats her like an unbalanced trespasser.

 Godfrey Manning, who rents the second villa on the Forli complex, relays shocking news to Lucy and Phyllida of the drowning of Spiro, son of the Forli housekeeper.
 Spiro has fallen from Manning's boat, carried by the currents toward communist Albania, behind the Iron Curtain.

 Lucy meets Sir Julian and is flattered when he relates his pet theory that Corfu is the setting for Shakespeare's The Tempest (a recurring theme in the novel).
 Max Gale joins the conversation and is more agreeable on this occasion.

 A dead body washes ashore, discovered by Lucy, who fears it is Spiro.
 Godfrey Manning and Max Gale each come to investigate, and Lucy sees animosity between them.
 The body is not Spiro, but a local smuggler named Yanni Zoulas.

 Past midnight, Lucy returns to the beach on an urgent errand, finds the dolphin helplessly beached on the shore, and runs for help.
 She stumbles on Max Gale and Athoni (Spiro's best friend), carrying home a wounded Spiro.
 She angrily accuses Max of being a smuggler and Yanni's killer.
 Max denies this but admits smuggling Spiro from Albania that night.
 Yanni had been killed making inquiries about Spiro in Albania, leaving Max to get Spiro out instead.
 Lucy asks Max to help save the dolphin, and they bond over the rescue.